pbayer/ThreadingExperiments.jl/experiments/chain/README.md

   1.912 ms (33328 allocations: 1.78 MiB)
 1000
 ```

-The result were as follows:
+Those were 1000 established channels and `counter` tasks and 1000 `take!` and `put!`-operations.
+It is a strictly sequential chain process over multiple threads.
+The results were as follows:

 ![results](chain.png)